 This Italian Vegan Minestrone Soup recipe is a go-to favorite because it’s loaded with vegetables and beans and perfect for meal-prepping.
-Make this hearty vegetarian minestrone soup today and serve it with your favorite bread or crackers.
-This is a gluten-free recipe and part of our easy vegan recipes series.
+Make this hearty vegetarian minestrone soup recipe today and serve it with your favorite bread or crackers.
+Gluten-free vegan minestrone soup recipes are delicious and great part of our easy vegan recipes series.

 Is minestrone soup vegan?